-These two countries are possibly the most popular with gap year travellers especially among us British.
+These two countries are possibly the most popular with gap year travellers especially among us Brits.
 It may have something to do with the awesome working holiday visa we are offered and the high rates of pay but I think the activities on offer also have a lot to do with it.
 I don’t want to stereotype but gap year goers are normally after adventure whether that is skydiving 15,000ft kind of adrenaline or hiking over an ice glacier.
 Australia and New Zealand are rich in adventure activities and cater for mild to severe adventure seekers.
 Having visited both countries myself and experienced some amazing adventure activities I thought I would share the best with you.

 5 Adventure Activities in Australia